LeonardoLuca/InnPricer/README.md

-# innpricer-front
+# InnPricer
-InnPricer Front APP
+InnPricer is a project about pricing for hotels based on Machine Learning and AI